metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _History_

 Last time these two met, the Giants won decisively despite being 5-point underdogs.
 In all fairness though, that game took place with Carson Wentz and Doug Pederson directing the Eagle offense.
 Hurts and Sirianni has transformed that unit into something dramatically different  Passes now only serve to complement a ground game centered around Hurts executing read-option plays.
 Can the Giants effectively defense that style of offense?
 Not too sure - their run defense has produced mixed results.
+On top of that, Philadelphia managed to pound the ball against the league's best rushing defense last week.

 #### _Weather_